kaew878/Bangkok-condo-price-predict/README.md

 3. The project developer utilized AI to assist in generating nearly all of the code.
 The developer’s primary role was to design the overall approach, define the workflow and underlying principles for each stage of the project, and review the generated code to ensure that it aligned with the intended objectives, methodologies, and project requirements.

-4. Most of all describtion is Thai , so if you do not understand Thai this is 2026 and we have AI :)

 data set : https://www.kaggle.com/datasets/thedevastator/predicting-bangkok-condominium-prices-using-web